1997–98 San Antonio Spurs season

 The 1997–98 San Antonio Spurs season was the 22nd season for the San Antonio Spurs in the National Basketball Association, and their 31st season as a franchise.

+Season summary

+Off-season

-This season is most memorable when the Spurs selected power forward Tim Duncan out of Wake Forest University with the first overall pick in the 1997 NBA draft.
-After finishing with the third-worst record in 1996–97, the Spurs won the NBA draft lottery, dubbed as the "Tim Duncan Sweepstakes".
-During the off-season, the team signed free agents, three-point specialist Jaren Jackson, and second-year forward Malik Rose.
+This season was most memorable when the Spurs won the NBA draft lottery after finishing with a 20–62 record the previous season, and selected power forward Tim Duncan out of Wake Forest University with the first overall pick in the 1997 NBA draft.
+During the off-season, the team signed free agents, three-point specialist Jaren Jackson and second-year forward Malik Rose.